Wiki · Organization · Last reviewed June 23, 2026

 Groq

-Groq is an AI inference infrastructure company known for its Language Processing Unit, or LPU, and for GroqCloud, a hosted platform for running language, speech, and multimodal models at low latency.
-Its strategic importance comes from the post-training bottleneck: once models exist, every assistant, agent, voice interface, coding tool, and enterprise workflow still needs fast and affordable inference.
+Groq is an AI inference infrastructure company known for its Language Processing Unit, or LPU, and for GroqCloud, a hosted platform for running language, speech, vision, and tool-using model systems at low latency.
+Its strategic importance comes from the post-training bottleneck: once models exist, every assistant, agent, voice interface, coding tool, and enterprise workflow still needs fast, affordable, governed inference.
+Speed is the capability Groq sells; the public-interest question is how that runtime layer is logged, bounded, routed, and audited.

 Snapshot